-The benefits of PPC advertising are extensive providing your campaigns are managed properly.
-In fact, PPC advertising has a place in almost all digital marketing strategies.
-This applies even in sectors where competition for keywords is high – with the correct strategy, PPC advertising will give you a profitable return on investment.
+Even in sectors where competition for keywords is high – with the correct strategy, PPC advertising will give you a profitable return on investment.

-#1 Get Immediate Website Traffic
+#1 Increase Website Traffic Instantly

 In addition, you can get to the top of page one rather than just onto page one.
 There is another benefit with this too – top of page one in Google via PPC advertising is more visible than the top of the organic search results.
 This is because Google shows up to four PPC results before it shows its top organic search result.